kevlarr/busybees/README.md

 ### 100% tracker and (effectively) cookie free

 No Google, no Facebook.
-Zero trackers.
+Just no trackers.

-The server *does* set a cookie by default, but it is 100% emmpty for anyone who views the page except for myself and Stacey.
+The server *does* set a cookie by default, but it is 100% emmpty for anyone who views the page except for us authors.

-**Privacy** is under-rated on the web.
-I respect yours.

 ### Bookmark-friendly article links